Welcome to Part 6 of the Cambly Kids Tutor Guide!

 Reporting Kids After a Lesson

-If, after a lesson, you decide to hide from the student, please be sure to notify the parents.
+If, after a lesson, you decide to hide from the student, we recommend that you notify the parents.
 More often than not, children won't understand why the tutor suddenly disappeared (particularly if a tutor leaves a session abruptly) and they could be confused or upset when they find out that their tutor is missing.
 We highly encourage tutors to talk to the parents first via the Cambly messaging system.
 You can politely explain that you will no longer be able to accept reservations from them and recommend them to find another tutor.

 To learn how to hide from a student, please see this help center article.